Two-Seed-in-the-Spirit Predestinarian Baptists: Following Parker's death

 The Two-Seed theological stance is known in some circles as Hyper-Calvinism, i.e., only evangelize to those who can be discerned as being members of the elect.
-This group is an extremely conservative lot.
+This group is extremely conservative.
 As one observer noted, "'Innovations' have never touched these people."
 In 1845, shortly after Parker's death, this group experienced its first major schism.
 Central Kentucky's Elder Thomas P. Dudley, a member of a church of the Licking Creek Association, produced a work on "Two Souls" to supplement Parker's on the two seeds.

 Baptism is by immersion.
 The only other ordinance this group practices is the Lord's Supper with foot washing.
 One commentator stated that this group was "so Calvinistic that they would exclude John Calvin himself."

 The 1906 Census of Religious Bodies, there were nineteen churches in Tennessee, ten in Arkansas, nine in Kentucky, five in Georgia, four in Indiana, three in Florida, two each in Alabama and Texas, and one in Missouri with a total membership of 781.
 The Bear Creek, Bethlehem, Caney Fork, Drakes Creek, Elm Fork, Lookout Mountain, Pilgrims Rest, Richland Creek, and Suwannee River associations were affiliated with this movement.
 The New Hope Predestinarian Baptist Association of Illinois existed in 1877, but, was evidently extinct by 1906.

 In 1936, this body reported two churches in urban settings and fourteen in rural areas.
 The membership stood at 201.
 One of the urban churches (in Alabama) had 57 members and was certainly the largest single congregation.
 Local churches existed in Alabama, Tennessee, and Kentucky.
 Previously churches existed in Arkansas, Florida, Georgia, Illinois, and Missouri.
 Three associations were also enumerated: Caney Fork, Drakes Creek, and Richland Creek.
 In 1916, there had been nine associations.
 For some reason, the congregations in Texas and Indiana are not included in the 1936 report (they were still in existence) although they had been listed in 1906 and 1916.
 Likewise, the Eel River Association, which folded in 1941, is omitted.
 Therefore, the figure of 201 adherents in 1936 is lower than it should have been.

 Current

-Remnants of Two-Seed doctrine can still be heard among a few Primitive Baptists, if one knows what to listen for.
-In 2003, there appeared to be four remaining churches of the Two-Seed-in-the-Spirit Predestinarian Baptists: two in Texas, and one each in Indiana and Tennessee) with approximately 80 members.
+Remnants of Two-Seed doctrine can still be heard among a few Primitive Baptists.
+In 2003, there appeared to be four remaining churches of the Two-Seed-in-the-Spirit Predestinarian Baptists (two in Texas, and one each in Indiana and Tennessee) with approximately 80 members.
 Two of the churches participate together in the Trinity River Association, and two are independent.

-Baptist historian Albert W. Wardin Jr. reported the following statistics in an article published in the June 22, 2002 issue of Baptist History and Heritage:
+Baptist historian Albert W. Wardin Jr. reported the following statistics in an article published in the June 22, 2002, issue of Baptist History and Heritage: